SteelSavant/deck-ds/ARCHITECTURE.md

 - Category profiles, which apply to all apps with any configured tags
 - App profiles, which configure an existing category profile for a specific app (not implemented)

+### State

+Execution state is persisted to a plaintext file to handle any required teardown if the system is interrupted.

 ## Backend Modes

 The backend runs in three primary modes: